-Welcome to another issue of Prisync’s weekly ecommerce news.
-Leaving year’s first month behind we are bringing the news and tips on ecommerce that mattered to us this week.
-Continue to read to learn more on what the leading brands are doing, how much the ecommerce has grown and some statistics that might help you on your marketing strategies.
+Welcome to another issue of Prisync’s weekly e-commerce news.
+Leaving year’s first month behind we are bringing the news and tips on e-commerce that mattered to us this week.
+Continue to read to learn more about what the leading brands are doing, how much e-commerce has grown and some statistics that might help you with your marketing strategies.

-As we’ve said in our previous post, Asia-Pacific has the highest marketshare in ecommerce.
-And Asia’s ecommerce market grew 32% in 2015, with China leading the sales and purchases.
+Asia-Pacific has the highest market share in e-commerce.
+And Asia’s e-commerce market grew 32% in 2015, with China leading the sales and purchases.

 The CEO of Michael Kors, John Idol, said that the decrease in retail sales were caused by online sales.
 With increasing their online sales in the US, now Micheal Kors will get its online stores into 22 different countries.
 The idea of Michael Kors expansion in ecommerce is not because they are planning on getting very high rates of sales but they are planning on luring customers into the physical stores so they can interact with the brand more.
 Also the brand will improve their mobile store since the mobile traffic increases every month.

 Speaking of mobile, Under Armour an athleticwear brand which has plans on passing Nike with increasing sales and being number 1 in sportwear, reported that 23% of their online sales was via mobile devices.